 The testimony of a person who can’t control their tongue seems to be diminished when the pattern of godliness they espouse doesn’t match up with their language.

 Now I understand the challenge of controlling the tongue as well as anyone.
 I grew up in a family that didn’t hesitate to express their opinion, even if the opinion wasn’t warranted.
-My blue collar extended family seemed to use expletives with every other word, especially during a heated exchange.
+There have been people in my life who have used expletives with every other word, especially during a heated exchange.
 I also know from my own challenges of watching my tongue that the more I hear language that is foul, the more difficult it is for me to control my tongue in times of anger or weakness.

 James 3:6 “And the tongue is a fire, a world of iniquity.
 The tongue is so set among our members that it defiles the whole body, and sets on fire the course of nature; and it is set on fire by hell.”

-Every time I’ve read this scripture I’ve always been a bit overwhelmed by the grandiose nature of its statement.
-James seems to not hold anything back when referring to the damage the tongue can cause.
+Every time I’ve read the book of James I’ve always been a bit overwhelmed by the bold warnings.
+James doesn’t hold anything back when referring to the damage the tongue can cause.

 When fires strikes the first thing it does is it begins to eat up that which it touches.
 Charring it’s host until all that is left is a blackened shadow of what it used to be, fire like the tongue, leaves its mark that scars and blackens all it touches.
-The tongue in its destructive path leaves a trail of iniquity that likewise wounds and leaves deep scars that are not soon forgotten.
-Sin always is destructive, whether to those it affects or to its host that allows it to go unchecked.
+If sin rules in our hearts, the tongue will represent the fire of our iniquity.
+If the Lord rules, His Spirit consumes by purifying and making holy.

-Take anything that is touched by fire and it’s mark is always felt.
+Take anything that is touched by fire and it’s mark is always left.
 Defiling has its root in taking something pure and spoiling it.
-When the tongue affects someone adversely, it changes their countenance, maybe their self image and many times ruins their life.
+When the tongue affects someone adversely, it changes their countenance, their self image can be damaged by the talk that injures their life.
 A harsh word isn’t soon forgotten and as a fire leaves ash in its path, the tongue leaves lives broken in its wake.

 4. Satan uses the tongue to do his bidding.